Bit Digital Inc. (BTBT) and the Battle of Fundamentals vs. Technicals

-Bit Digital Inc. (NASDAQ:BTBT) went down by -8.49% from its latest closing price compared to the recent 1-year high of $33.00.
-The company’s stock price has collected -15.82% of loss in the last five trading sessions.
-Press Release reported on 05/06/21 that Bit Digital, Inc. Announces First Quarter of Fiscal Year 2021 Financial Results
+Bit Digital Inc. (NASDAQ:BTBT) went down by -10.39% from its latest closing price compared to the recent 1-year high of $33.00.
+The company’s stock price has collected -1.40% of loss in the last five trading sessions.
+Press Release reported on 05/26/21 that Bit Digital Appoints Brock Pierce To Advisory Board

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.